wlin16/Gene_mapping/README.md

 3) Coordinates to values.ipynb This script obtains the sustain stage for a given MNI coordinate.

-4) Add_labels_and_stages.ipynb This script adds regional labels and corresponding gene ids to each subtype.
-This script also contains the correlation part for atrophic progression of MS
+4) Regional_correlation.ipynb This script adds regional labels and EBM Stages to each sample ID.
+This script also contains the correlation part for temporal atrophic progression in MS

+After finishing the correlation part, the most correlated genes with the progression can be obatained (according to the r values).
+Then, these genes can be put into GO for overrepresentation analysis